 Keeping Minds Healthy During the Summer

 Summer can be a whirlwind of a time for children and teens.
 In school, students’ days are filled with structure, lessons, activities, and a circle of friends.
 Once school is over, everything changes, and it can have serious effects on the mental and physical health of a child.
 After completing an active school year, children need to be equally engaged during the summer.
-Below are five ways to keep your children both physically and mentally well during the summer.
+Below are four ways to keep your children both physically and mentally well during the summer.

 2. Keep their Body Moving.